splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/20-otel-collector.md

 {{% /tab %}}
 {{< /tabs >}}

-Splunk Observability Cloud offers a wizard in the **Splunk Observability Suite** UI to walk you through the setup of the Collector on both your infrastructure and applications but in interest of time, we will use one created earlier and are going to install the OpenTelemetry Collector with the OpenTelemetry Collector Helm chart with some additional options:
+Splunk Observability Cloud offers wizards in the **Splunk Observability Suite** UI to walk you through the setup of the Collector on both your infrastructure including Kubernetes, but in interest of time, we will use a setup created earlier and are going to install the OpenTelemetry Collector with the OpenTelemetry Collector Helm chart with some additional options:

 * --set="operator.enabled=true" - this will install the Opentelemetry operator, that will be used to handle auto instrumentation
 * --set="certmanager.enabled=true" - This will install the required certificate manager for the operator.